 All currently grown rice varieties and hybrids are susceptible to the rice water weevil.
 Recent research, however, indicates some differences in susceptibility.
 For example, medium-grain varieties appear to be more susceptible to infestation than long-grain varieties.
 Hybrid rice varieties tend to suffer less yield loss than conventional cultivars under comparable infestation levels.
 Nonetheless, no commercially available varieties possess high enough levels of resistance to eliminate the need for insecticides.

 Management of the rice water weevil with seed treatments: Dermacor X-100, Fortenza, Cruiser 5FS and NipsIt INSIDE are insecticidal seed treatments that are applied by the seed dealer.
-Rates, costs and the spectrum of pests controlled vary between treatments (Table 7 on the PDF).
+Rates, costs and the spectrum of pests controlled vary between treatments (Table 8).
 The active ingredients of NipsIt INSIDE and Cruiser 5FS are also available in combination with fungicide treatments.
 Seed treated with Dermacor X-100 may be used in either dry- or water-seeding practices.
 Fortenza, Cruiser 5FS and NipsIt INSIDE can only be used in rice that is drilled into a dry seedbed.
 RiceTec hybrid seed often comes pre-treated with one or more of the labeled seed treatments.
 Check with seed dealers to ensure you know what the rice seed has been treated with.
 Generally, populations of rice water weevils in southwest Louisiana are high enough that seed treatments are warranted in most fields.
 Under typical conditions, the cost of seed treatments is offset by the protection of yield from losses due to weevil damage.

 Weevil management is greatest with Dermacor X-100, which typically exceeds 80% control.
 Fortenza provides satisfactory control but only achieves 80% control when used in combination with an additional insecticidal seed treatment.
 Cruiser 5FS and NipsIt INSIDE are less effective (40% to 60% control), and damaging infestations may occur when these products are used under high pest pressure.
 The spectrum of pests controlled should be a major factor in selecting seed treatments.
 In southwest Louisiana, where economically damaging infestations of stem borers are prevalent, Dermacor X-100 is recommended.
 If preventative seed treatments are used, there is little need to scout for rice water weevil adults.